GimpTutorial/04-Character-Sketch/README.md

 + Also provide you with a strong foundation
 + Experiment combining shapes to make new shapes

+### 4a The Paths Tool
++ Super useful for drawing curves especially long ones!
++ Especially if you don’t have a stylus.

 ### 5 First Principle References
 + Use them!
 + Gather many references